-Instead of an objective, utilize that space in your modern resume to provide a high-overview of your career thus far.
+Instead of an objective, utilize that space in your modern resume to provide a high-level overview of your career thus far.
 This allows you to pinpoint those qualifications and skills that make you different than other candidates, along with discussing a bit of your employment history.
 This is also a great place to add keywords that are used in job advertisements.
-Click on the following link to learn more about ditching your objective for a powerful professional summary.

 Speaking of keywords, what are they?
 These are the words that are repeated in a job listing, specifying the technical knowledge, soft skills, and abilities required to be successful in the position.
 Many companies utilize an applicant tracking software (ATS) system to filter through incoming resumes.
 If you fail to incorporate these words into your document, your modern resume may be out of contention before an HR professional ever reads it.

-The most frequent question I receive from clients is about how far back to go on their resume.
+The most frequent question I receive from clients is how far back to go on their resume.
 Should they include that first job from 1985?
-The answer is no. Typically, resume writers will recommend only including the relevant past positions within the last 10 to 15 years of employment.
+The answer is no. Typically, resume writers will recommend only including the relevant past positions within the last 15 years of employment.

-If someone has been in sales and marketing for awhile, but has also had IT experience, it is perfectly acceptable to have two sections of professional history.
-In fact, this works very well if they’re specifically targeting only one of those areas.
-For example, if the job seeker wants to focus on sales and marketing in their next role, then their sales and marketing experience belongs at the top of the modern resume’s work history section.
-If the candidate wants to pursue a career in IT, then that information should be presented first in this section.
-This allows the candidate to adjust the resume as needed for future opportunities.
+Let’s say you’ve been in sales and marketing for awhile, but you also have IT experience.
+In this case, it is perfectly acceptable to have two sections of professional history.
+In fact, this works very well if you’re specifically targeting only one of those areas.
+For example, if you want to focus on sales and marketing in your next role, then your sales and marketing experience belongs at the top of your modern resume’s work history section.
+If you want to pursue a career in IT, then that information should be presented first in this section.
+This allows you to adjust the resume as needed for future opportunities.

 Many years ago, resumes potentially contained personal information such as marital status, number of children, and hobbies.
 Today, that type of information could become HR’s worst nightmare.
 There is no place for personal information on today’s modern resumes.
 Keep it professional at all times.